meltoner/agrofelis/components/vehicle-covers/readme.md

 # Abstract

-The document builds on the Agrofelis frame design and fabrication documentation by enumerating and indexing the vehicle's metal cover parts, their schematics and their source code files driving a CNC Plasma cutter.
+The document builds on the Agrofelis frame design and fabrication documentation by indexing the vehicle's protective covers, their schematics and their source code files driving a CNC Plasma cutter.
 Photographic material during the fabrication, detail further the manufactured parts.
 A list of components and indicative suppliers that comprise the bill and material information for isolating the robot from its external environment, is documented.

 # Introduction